danvega/danvega-dev-nuxt/content/blog/2020/07/30/interactive-learning-from-oreilly.md

 slug: oreilly-interactive-learning
 date: '2020-07-30T12:50:24.664Z'
 published: true
-excerpt: 'O''Reilly has a new hands-on learning platform called Interactive Learning.
+description: 'O''Reilly has a new hands-on learning platform called Interactive Learning.
 In this tutorial I will tell you all about it and the tutorials I created for it.'
 author: 'Dan Vega'
 tags:
   - 'java'